 TRANSPORT & TAXIS RISK : MEDIUM

 Transport is not very safe and reliable in Trinidad and Tobago, and it seems pretty chaotic and unpredictable.
-While you're standing on a bus station, waiting for a bus, you might get asked if you need a lift by many cars passing by.
-Never enter them, and your best bet is to either learn the bus schedule by heart or rent a car in this country, keeping in mind to always drive with the windows up and to never leave your valuables in sight.
+While you're standing at a bus station, waiting for a bus, you might get asked if you need a lift by many cars passing by.
+Never enter them, and your best bet is to either learn the bus schedule by heart or rent a car in this country, keeping in mind to always drive with the windows up and never leave your valuables in sight.

 PICKPOCKETS RISK : HIGH